it-klinger/co2light/README.md

 # co2light

+Show leds (such as traffic lights) depending on air quality (emulated co2-value)

 Measuring the air quality on Linux with a chemical sensor (e. g. sgp40), applying compensation values from temperature and relative humidity sensor (e. g. bme280) and set leds appropriately to red, orange or green.